-Somewhat counter-intuitively, the smaller watch is a bit thicker than the larger one, but still stays close to that comfortable zone of just 11 millimeters from top to bottom.
-Both cases look ergonomic, as is the crown seems to be of just the right size for fingers of an average customer.
+Somewhat counter-intuitively, the smaller watch is a bit thicker than the larger one but still stays close to that comfortable zone of just 11 millimeters from top to bottom.
+Both cases look ergonomic, as is the crown is of just the right size for fingers of an average customer.

 If you expected this gorgeous piece to come in white gold, I have to disappoint you: so far it is available only in stainless steel and it is not clear when we will see a version in the precious metal.

 The timekeeper will be delivered on a high-quality, hand-made alligator leather strap either in blue or in black color.
 I would personally prefer the stock stainless steel ardillon buckle with a deployant clasp, which is plain more comfortable to me, but I see the case for a more classic design here, too.

 The new Caliber JD1150 that animates the watch is, in fact, the good old Frederic Piguet 1150 automatic movement that had its metal mainspring replaced with a silicon one.
 Ultra-light and antimagnetic, the spring makes the mechanism a bit more accurate than the base one.

 The movement was also redecorated according to the high standards of the Swiss-based brand.
 The bridges now feature a nicely executed sunray guilloche pattern, while its open-worked oscillating weight features something that resembles tremblage: an engraving technique that requires a skilled hand and a lot of patience, but guarantees an absolutely stunning result.

 With a power reserve of 68 hours, the double-barrel movement is not terribly impressive in this regard but is still adequate enough for a person who plans to wear this watch on business days while leaving it in his desk during the weekend.